Café de Paris, London: Theatre

-The bombing of the Café de Paris is a main plot point in Matthew Bourne's production of Cinderella set during WW2 in London.
+The Café de Paris is a main plot point in Matthew Bourne's production of Cinderella set during WW2 in London.
 It is the location of the main ball/party at the heart of the fairy tale.
 Act 2 begins with the cafe having just been bombed, destroyed and full of dead bodies.
 Then an Angel (the fairy Godmother equivalent) reverses time and brings the cafe fully to life.